A variety of programs have been developed to address value-based care payment, including the Medicare Quality Payment Program (QPP).

 January 19, 2021 / NewsThe APTA Physical Therapy Outcomes Registry has been approved as a qualified clinical data registry — an important benefit for PTs in MIPS.

-December 22, 2020 / ResourceAPTA provides details for the different MIPS data collection reporting mechanisms.
+December 22, 2020 / ResourceAPTA provides details for the different MIPS participation and reporting options.

 December 8, 2020 / ReviewLike the proposed version, the final rule from CMS keeps the Quality Payment Program mostly as-is.